 Using edge servers to offset cloud computing costs

-Tasha: (05:23) Well, that and it’s the cost of transmitting it.
-Cloud data usage is based on the amount of data that you use.
-Or the amount of data you store.
+Cloud services and big data have been growing exponentially.
+There are more nodes and data collectors pushing data up to the cloud than ever before.
+People are realizing pushing unfiltered data to the cloud is expensive.
+You are charge for both the cost of storing the data, and transmitting it.
 You want a store only what you really need and only what you use.
 So making the computational decisions ahead of time before sending it up saves you money both on transfer fees as well as cloud fees.

 A lot of people realize they need this computation right there on the line.
 Right next to a robot, for example.
 But you can’t exactly roll a rack up to a robot and have it sit there.
 You need a specially built server to do that.
 Edge servers get that level of compute into a small and reliable form factor that can handle that robot.